socallinuxexpo/scale-chef/README.md

 ## Testing Changes

+Note: You probably want to use rvm and then "bundle install" to get all the dependencies installed for testing.

-Se use [Taste Tester](https://github.com/facebook/taste-tester/) for testing changes.
+We use [Taste Tester](https://github.com/facebook/taste-tester/) for testing changes.
 We have a wrapper for our specific settings.
 From the root of the repo, you can run: